 Don’t expect the mainstream press to notice politicians reversing their opinions.
 The media’s parallel opinions change as fast as those of the politicians they cover.

 Dr. Joondeph is a retina surgeon at Colorado Retina Associates and serves on the faculty of Rocky Vista University School of Medicine.
+The views expressed here are purely his own, and not those of Rocky Vista University.
 Twitter @retinaldoctor.